 The vast majority of marketers measure the success of their marketing campaign using only “last click” information, giving all the credit for the conversion for the very last clicked ad.
 Anyhow, this approach ignores all the steps that the customer has passed through before being converted.
 As shown above, there might be quite a few, even for a simple purchase.

 Fortunately, there are tools available to help you do that.
-Today we will have a look at how to perform attribution analysis on Google AdWords using attribution models.
+Today we will have a look at how to perform attribution analysis on Google Ads using attribution models.